 - TMG (betaine)

 Glutathione is the master detoxifier of phase II detox.
 It too must be supported.
-If reduced glutathione, the following are useful:
+If we suspect reduced glutathione, the following are useful:

 - Reduced glutathione (1-3 g/day)